-- Fireside Chat: a networking with local LGBTQ alumni of BU Law.
+- Fireside Chat: a networking with local LGBTQIA alumni of BU Law.

-- LGBTQ Panel Series: Each semester, we host scholars, lawyers and community leaders to discuss hot topics related to LGBTQ rights.
+- LGBTQIA Panel Series: Each semester, we host scholars, lawyers and community leaders to discuss hot topics related to LGBTQIA rights.

-- Winter WhiteOut: Each spring we celebrate our school’s strong commitment to the LGBTQ community by hosting intercollegiate party at a local LGBT establishment.
-We also use this event as an opportunity to introduce students that do not identify as LGBTQ to Boston’s queer community.
+- Winter WhiteOut: Each spring we celebrate our school’s strong commitment to the LGBTQIA community by hosting intercollegiate party at a local LGBTQIA establishment.
+We also use this event as an opportunity to introduce students that do not identify as LGBTQIA to Boston’s queer community.